jorge2412/DataLake2/Windows 10/Universal Windows Platform/Session 3 - Hands On/readme.md

     _Adaptive layout in action_

-It's a good start, but Cortana could make it even better.
+It's a good start, but right now, the app is as deaf and dumb as the computer that Scotty spoke to in "The Voyage Home."
+Let's fix that by adding a dose of Cortana.

 <a name="Exercise3"></a>
-## Exercise 3: Integrate voice commands ##
+## Exercise 3: Integrate Cortana voice commands ##

-With Cortana, enhancing a UWP app with support for voice commands is simple.
 In this exercise, you will modify Factoid to make Cortana aware of it.
 Afterwards, you will be able to launch Factoid by asking Cortana to tell you an interesting fact.
-In a later exercise, you will take this a step further and allow Cortana to tell you interesting facts without displaying Factoid.
+Later, you will take this integration a step further and allow Cortana to tell you interesting facts without displaying Factoid.

 1. In Solution Explorer, right-click the **Factoid (Universal Windows)** project and use the **Add** -> **New Item...** command to add an XML file named **FactoidVoiceCommands.xml** to the project.